dhruv-m-patel/react-ssr-app/readme.md

 #### Setting up database

-- Run `npm run migration:create` to create a new migration
+- Run `yarn migration:create` to create a new migration
-- Run `npm run migration:apply` to apply migration to local database
+- Run `yarn migration:apply` to apply migration to local database
-- Run `npm run migration:apply:stage` to apply migration to staging database
+- Run `yarn migration:apply:stage` to apply migration to staging database
-- Run `npm run migration:apply:prod` to apply migration to production database
+- Run `yarn migration:apply:prod` to apply migration to production database
-- Run `npm run migration:undo` to undo a previously ran migration, one at a time.
+- Run `yarn migration:undo` to undo a previously ran migration, one at a time.

 ### Made with: